jokerphuongnam/NamadaExplorerAndroid/README.md

 Additionally, users can access external web links:
   - [Namada Shielded Expedition NEBB](https://namada.net/shielded-expedition)

+## Home Screen <a name="home-screen"></a>

-- **Home Screen**: Displays essential statistics such as epoch, block height, total stake, validators, Governance Proposals, and Chain ID.
+Displays essential statistics such as epoch, block height, total stake, validators, Governance Proposals, and Chain ID.
 It also showcases the top 10 validators and top 10 blocks.

+## Validators Screen <a name="validators-screen"></a>

-- **Validators Screen**: Provides statistics and a comprehensive list of all validators.
+Provides statistics and a comprehensive list of all validators.

+## Blocks Screen <a name="blocks-screen"></a>

-- **Blocks Screen**: Shows a list of all blocks on the blockchain.
+Shows a list of all blocks on the blockchain.

+## Transactions Screen <a name="transactions-screen"></a>

-- **Transactions Screen**: Displays transfer and bond transactions.
+Displays transfer and bond transactions.

+## Governance Screen <a name="governance-screen"></a>

-- **Governance Screen**: Shows proposals related to governance.
+Shows proposals related to governance.

+## Parameters Screen <a name="parameters-screen"></a>

-- **Parameters Screen**: Provides information on various parameters including Genesis Parameters, Chain Parameters, Proof of Stake Parameters, Governance Parameters, and Genesis Validators.
+Provides information on various parameters including Genesis Parameters, Chain Parameters, Proof of Stake Parameters, Governance Parameters, and Genesis Validators.

 ### Details